Property investors can save thousands of dollars by simply understanding the capital gains tax property six-year rule.

 Suppose the circumstances surrounding an investment property don’t meet the criteria for the full concessions and exemptions offered by the Australian Taxation Office.
 In that case, there are a few ways in which property investors can reduce the amount of capital gains they have to pay.

-One of the most significant ways an investor can reduce their capital gains tax is through increasing their cost base with their expenses.
+One of the most significant ways an investor can reduce their capital gains tax is by increasing their cost base with allowable expenses.

 Net capital gains are the profits from the sale of an asset after deducting the cost base and any applicable discounts.
 The tax on net capital gains varies for different entities such as individuals, companies, and self-managed superannuation funds, and is calculated based on the entity type and the duration of asset ownership.